Individueel-Nicky/Individueel/Portfolio.md

 ## 3.3.
 Agile methods

 ### 3.3.1 What is Agile?
 Agile is a term that describes approaches to software development that emphasize incremental delivery, team collaboration, continual planning, and continual learning.
-The different methodologies are used to establish different principles to guide a better approach to software development.
+The different methodologies are used to establish different principles to guide a better approach to software development (ACM Ethics, 2022).

 1. Customer satisfaction: Agile focuses on delivering value to the customer, and customer satisfaction is a top priority.